Britain's FTSE hit by weak mining stocks and gloomy BOJ view

 Among mid-caps, oil producer Tullow Oil slumped 7.6 percent after declaring a force majeure on two cargoes of oil from Ghana after an issue on the Floating Production Storage and Offloading (FPSO) facility that exports the oil.

-Royal Bank of Scotland managed to outperform, however, advancing 1.4 percent after Goldman Sachs upgraded RBS to ”buy“ from ”neutral.
-(Editing by Jeremy Gaunt)
+Royal Bank of Scotland managed to outperform, however, advancing 1.6 percent after Goldman Sachs upgraded RBS to ”buy“ from ”neutral.
+(Editing by Catherine Evans)